Guide to Indian Pulses

 Black eyed peas in a white bowl

-Recipes that use chowli
+Recipe that uses chowli

 Sabut urad (black matpe beans)